CONVERSATIONS with Yasen Atour

 WHAT YOU GET

 Twenty-four hours of class time spanning six days.
 It’s an Intensive!
-It will be q tremendous launch you in to the next audition season.
+It will launch you in to the next audition season with gusto.

 In the 6 Day Intensive you’ll focus on and work through: